 Nando Messias' work straddles performance art, dance and theatre.
 Their performances combine beautiful images with a fierce critique of gender, visibility and violence.
 Nando has performed at prestigious venues such as the Royal Court, The Gate, Hayward Gallery, V&A, Tate Britain, Roundhouse, Royal Vauxhall Tavern and ICA, among other spaces across the UK and internationally.

 As well as a practitioner, Nando is movement director for Theo Adams Company and a researcher of queer theory and performance.
 Nando’s publications include ‘Sissy that Walk: The Sissy’s Progress’ in Queer Dramaturgies (2016), ‘visibility: Performance and Activism’ in Performing Interdiscisplinarity (2017), 'Injurious Acts: A Struggle With Sissy in Performance in Choros International Dance Journal (2018) and 'Bibi is a Sissy: Drag, Death by Silence and the Journey to Self-Determination from Brazil to Britain' in Drag Histories, Herstories and Hairstories (2020).

 In 2015/16 Nando completed a national tour of The Sissy’s Progress to much acclaim and press interest, followed by a tour of Shoot the Sissy to prestigious LGBTQ festivals and venues across the UK in 2017.
-Death and the Sissy, the closing performance of his sissy series, was presented in 2017 in London.
+Death and the Sissy, the closing performance of their sissy series, was presented in 2017 in London.